 - Peripheral tears.
 These tears occur on the outside of the disc, and commonly contribute to disc degeneration.

 - Radial tears.
 This type of disc tear spans the height of the disc and extends outward from the center.
 Radial tears happen naturally with aging and are a common cause of disc herniation.

 Diagnosing an Annular Tear

 The most effective way to identify an annular tear and plan your treatment is via discogram.
-The problematic disc is injected with a dye that helps determine the cause of pain and the location of the possible tear.
+The problematic spinal disc is injected with a dye that helps determine the cause of pain and the location of the possible tear.

 Depending on the severity of the tear, Deuk Spine Institute may use a number of treatments to provide relief.
 These annular tear treatment options include physical therapy, injections, minimally invasive spine surgery (Deuk Laser Disc Repair), and spinal fusions.